A Key Public Health Initiative is to Help Health Departments Improve

 Your Organization’s support or donation to the Dining Safety Alliance not-for-profit will make a difference in Food Safety!

 Currently food code standards, benchmarking, and health department inspection processes vary dramatically between states and municipalities.
-There is no universally used report card and/or report system.
-Metrics used by jurisdictions vary.
-Some use a letter grade, others a number, others use descriptive terms.
 The consistency and frequency of inspections varies widely.
 All this disparity prevents comparisons between jurisdictions.
 Lack of comparison hinders efforts in collective process improvement.

-DiningSafetyAlliance.org and the National Environmental Health Association (NEHA) have begun collaboration on development of a tool that can be used by health departments to anonymously compare their frequency of violations, distribution of ratings and other data points against similar regional or state jurisdictions.
-That tool can then be used for process improvement.
+The DiningSafetyAlliance.org and the National Environmental Health Association (NEHA) collaboration will develop a tool that can be used by health departments to anonymously compare themselves against similar regional or state jurisdictions.

 For Health Departments interested in this participating in this project, contact us.